Maternity services: excellent care in serene surroundings

 Saturdays, 11 a.m. to 1 p.m.

 Almost everyone knows these days that “breast is best,” but many mothers still fall far short of their breastfeeding goals, all too often weaning their babies in the first weeks of life.
 Many of these moms lack timely access to the information and support that could rescue their breastfeeding relationship.
-In response, Community East offers a Saturday breastfeeding drop-in center, starting in January 2014.
+In response, Community East offers a Saturday breastfeeding drop-in center.

 Any mother who has questions about breastfeeding can come during the drop-in center hours to weigh her baby and get help from a hospital lactation consultant.
 Mothers with breastfeeding babies from any stage, newborn through weaning, are welcome.
 Mothers-to-be are encouraged to come ask questions and familiarize themselves with the service.
 Mothers who have delivered elsewhere are also welcome to take advantage of this free community service.